NextCenturyCorporation/MCS/python_api/API.md

 The list of all actions (like "MoveAhead" or "PickupObject") that are available for the next step.
 May be a subset of all possible actions.

+### camera_aspect_ratio : (float, float)

+The player camera's aspect ratio.
+This will remain constant for the whole scene.

+### camera_clipping_planes : (float, float)

+The player camera's near and far clipping planes.
+This will remain constant for the whole scene.

+### camera_field_of_view : float

+The player camera's field of view.
+This will remain constant for the whole scene.

+### camera_height : float

+The player camera's height.
+This will change if the player uses actions like "LieDown", "Sit", or "Crouch".

 ### depth_mask_list : list of Pillow.Image objects

 The list of depth mask images from the scene after the last action and physics simulation were run.
 This is normally a list with five images, where the physics simulation has unpaused and paused again for a little bit between each image, and the final image is the state of the environment before your next action.
 The MCS_Step_Output object returned from a call to controller.start_scene will normally have a list with only one image, except for a scene with a scripted Preview Phase.

-A pixel value of 255 translates to 25 in the environment's global coordinate system.
+A pixel value of 255 translates to 25 (the far clipping plane) in the environment's global coordinate system.

 ### goal : MCS_Goal